Miami Dolphins Assistant Coach Tests Positive for COVID-19

-An unidentified Miami Dolphins assistant coach tested positive for COVID-19 and was quarantined, but the team planned to play Sunday's game at Arizona as scheduled.
+An unidentified Miami Dolphins assistant coach tested positive for coronavirus and was quarantined, and receiver Lynn Bowden Jr. went on the reserve/COVID-19 list, but the team planned to play Sunday's game at Arizona as scheduled.

 “Look, it's 2020,” coach Brian Flores said.
 “Things are ever changing.
 We’ve just got to be able to adapt.”